Find out what services we can offer to help you find work and when you start a new job.

 This makes your rent $162.50 per week.

-If you get family tax credits (not including Best Start and Minimum family tax credits), we work out the lowest amount of either:
+If you get family tax credits (not including Best Start, In-Work and Minimum family tax credits), we work out the lowest amount of either:

 - 25% of your weekly family tax credit payment or